30.000 ways to reach 55% decarbonization of the European electricity sector: Near-optimal solutions in PyPSA-Eur-Sec

-Next, the sampled configurations of national reduction targets are evaluated using an energy system optimization model of the European power sector.
-The model uses the PyPSA-Eur-Sec framework \cite{PyPSA-EUR-SEC} to define a model spanning 33 ENTSO-E (European Network of Transmission System Operators for Electricity) member countries, i.e. the model includes EU-27 without Cyprus and Malta, along with Norway, Switzerland, Serbia, Bosnia-Herzegovina, Albania, Montenegro, Macedonia and, United Kingdom.
+The energy system optimization model used is the PyPSA-Eur-Sec \cite{PyPSA-EUR-SEC} model spanning 33 ENTSO-E (European Network of Transmission System Operators for Electricity) member countries, i.e. the model includes EU-27 without Cyprus and Malta, instead including Norway, Switzerland, Serbia, Bosnia-Herzegovina, Albania, Montenegro, Macedonia and, United Kingdom.
 The model assumes long-term market equilibrium as well as perfect competition and foresight.
 A 2030 brownfield scenario is modeled, where all installed generator capacities as of 2019 that are expected to be in operation in 2030 are included.
-To cover energy demands, the model will install new generation capacity, where it is economically optimal.
+To cover energy demands, the model will install a new generation capacity, where it is economically optimal.
 The model uses a one node per synchronous zone setup, with the nodes connected by high voltage AC and DC lines.
-Using one year of energy demand and weather data resolved in 3-hour time-steps, the model determines the cost-optimal dispatch, power flows, and investment in new generator capacity.
+Using one year of energy demand and weather data resolved in 3-hour time steps, the model determines the cost-optimal dispatch, power flows, and investment in new generator capacity.
 Transmission line capacities included in the model are the currently installed capacities, plus the planned capacities from the Ten Year Network Development Plan (TYNDP 2018) \cite{tyndp_2018}.
 The energy-generating technologies included are hydro, onshore wind, offshore wind, solar PV, CCGT, OCGT, coal, lignite, nuclear, and oil.
 Furthermore, two storage technologies are included.
 These are hydrogen and battery storage.
-The technology parameters are listed in Appendix Table \ref{tab:tech_data}.
+The technology parameters are listed in \ref{app:assumptions}.
 Brownfield capacities are shown in Figure \ref{fig:starting_point} and in Table \ref{tab:brownfield_cap}.
 The national CO$_2$ reduction targets provided by the AMH sampler are included as constraints in the model, limiting CO$_2$ emissions from energy generation in each of the modeled countries.
 Still, modeled countries are free to over-perform on the national CO$_2$ reduction target if it is economically favorable.

-Technology cost predictions for 2030 are used for all expandable generator types.
-Data for technology costs are indicated in Appendix Table \ref{tab:tech_cost}.
-2013 is chosen as the meteorological reference year, as the hourly demand and weather profile is a good representation of an average year.
-A single model evaluation can be completed in approximately 15 minutes on a 4 core machine with sufficient memory.
-Solving the optimization problem 30.000 times, requiring 15 minutes each, was performed using 10 parallel threads, resulting in roughly 30 days of computation.